Sabine Marcelis

 Sabine Marcelis (born 1985) is a Dutch artist and designer.
-Typically focused on themes of transparency, reflection, opacity and translucency, often using pastel colours, minimalist shapes, smooth surfaces, and materials such as resin, glass, and stone, she has described her work as “an investigation of light, how it can create effects and atmospheres."
+Typically focused on themes of transparency, reflection, opacity and translucency, often using pastel colours, minimalist shapes, smooth surfaces, and materials such as resin, glass, and stone, she has described her work as "an investigation of light, how it can create effects and atmospheres."

 Early life and education

 Marcelis was born in Alkmaar, Netherlands.
 She emigrated to Waihi, New Zealand, with her family at the age of 10.
 She studied industrial design at Victoria University of Wellington before returning to Holland in her early twenties to study at the Design Academy Eindhoven.
 Before pursuing a career in design, Marcelis competed in semi-professional snowboarding.

 Work and career

 After graduating from the Design Academy Eindhoven in 2011, she founded Studio Sabine Marcelis in Rotterdam, where she lives and works.
-Her studio has collaborated with companies such as Apple, Audi, Bulgari, Céline, IKEA, Fendi, Isabel Marant, Stella McCartney, and Renault.
+Her studio has worked with companies such as Apple, Audi, Bulgari, Cartier, Céline, IKEA, Fendi, LVMH, Isabel Marant, Stella McCartney, and Renault.